 I have personally witnessed clients that have had great success going through these debt consolidation programs.
 But there are things to be aware of, as debt owed to the same institution that holds your mortgage is something you should consider before including it into your restructuring.

-I know how difficult it is as a mortgage broker to try to think of all aspects of a transaction, current and in the future and the affects it may have on my clients.
-The same thing I am sure that credit counselors consider when structuring a consumer proposal.
+I know how difficult it is, as a mortgage broker, to cover all the aspects of a transaction, both current and future, and the effects these may have on the clients.
+Probably, it’s similar to what credit counsellors from BC consider when structuring a consumer proposal.

-One thing I see often is client calling me up one or two years after they have entered into a consumer proposal.
-Sometimes they ask, “How will the consumer proposal affect my chances of the bank renewing my mortgage?”
-Other times they are in a panic and tell me “My bank will not renew my mortgage due to my consumer proposal.”
+One thing I see often is clients calling me up one or two years after they have entered a consumer proposal.
+Sometimes they ask, “How will the consumer proposal I made in BC affect my chances of having the mortgage renewed by the bank?”.
+Other times they are in a panic and are telling me, “My bank will not renew my mortgage due to my consumer proposal.”

 There are many things a counsellor should consider when preparing a consumer proposal for BC clients, such as reducing as much debt for the client and getting the best payment structure to maintain a successful repayment program.

 How To Deal With Renewals If You Have a Consumer Proposal?

 The one thing I see as a mortgage broker dealing with renewals, or refinancing mortgages for clients that have gone into a consumer proposal, is that the debts owed to the same bank that holds the mortgage payments are causing issues at the time of renewal.

 Before including these debts, I would have a long talk with the branch manager where my debt is held to get some assurance that the debt owed will not affect my mortgage renewal.

 I have seen clients go through with the proposal only to have the bank not renew 3 years later.
 In such situations, clients have no options available to refinance and end up being forced to sell.